 Cryptic pregnancy is when a pregnant person doesn’t know they’re pregnant.
 It’s also known as stealth pregnancy or denied pregnancy.
 If you have this, you may not realize you’re pregnant until very late into your pregnancy or until you go into labor.

 Cryptic pregnancy is rare.
 Studies estimate that 1 in 400 or 500 women are 20 weeks (about 5 months) into pregnancy before realizing it.
 One in 2,500 women go all the way to delivery before realizing they’re having a baby.
 That’s about three times more common than the chance of having triplets.

 How Can You Be Pregnant and Not Know?

 You have some bleeding or intermittent spotting.
-In early pregnancy, implantation bleeding can happen about two weeks after conception when your future baby attaches to the side of your uterus.
-This bleeding can sometimes be mistaken for a period, especially for women that don’t bleed heavily.
+In early pregnancy, implantation bleeding can happen about 2 weeks after conception when your future baby attaches to the side of your uterus.
+This bleeding can sometimes be mistaken for a period, especially for women who don’t bleed heavily.
 Even in a healthy pregnancy, some women will continue to have intermittent spotting and bleeding throughout pregnancy, which might also be mistaken for light periods.

 What Are Cryptic Pregnancy Symptoms?

 Cryptic pregnancies are often defined by lack of normal pregnancy signs and symptoms.
 But some women don’t have these symptoms.
 And others might have mild pregnancy symptoms but write them off as something else.